How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 27

-In the Format Partition window, please type the name of your disk that will appear on My Computer in the Volume Label section, select Perform a quick format, and click Next to format the disk quickly.
+In the Format Partition window, type the name of your disk in the Volume Label field.
+Here, please type the name that will appear on My Computer.
+Then, to quickly format the disk, select the Perform a quick format option and press Next.

 Formatting the New Partition